Desmond Keith Carter

 In July 1993, Carter was sentenced to death for first degree murder and to 40 years imprisonment for robbery with a dangerous weapon.
 On the eve of his execution, Carter declined a special meal.
-Instead, he bought two cheeseburgers, a steak sub, and two Cokes from the prison canteen, for which he paid $4.20 from his prison account.
+He bought two cheeseburgers, a steak sub, and two Coca-Colas from the prison canteen, for which he paid $4.20 from his prison account.
 He was executed by means of lethal injection on December 10, 2002.

-Carter mouthed "I love you, pop" to his father before the drug from the injection put him to sleep.
+Carter mouthed "I love you, pop" to his father before his execution.
 In a statement that was recorded by the warden of Central Prison, Carter said: "The only thing I would like to say is that I apologize to the victim's family of Ms. Purdy and I would like to apologize to my family for the disappointment and pain I have caused them throughout my life."